 We use an incomplete markets economy to quantify the distribution of welfare gains and losses of the US “Volcker” disinflation.
 In the long run households prefer low inflation, but disinflation requires a transition period and a redistribution from net nominal borrowers to net nominal savers.
 Welfare costs may be significant for households with nominal liabilities.
 When calibrated to match the micro and macro moments of the early 1980s high-inflation environment and the actual changes in the nominal interest rate and inflation during the Volcker disinflation, nearly 60 percent of all households would prefer to avoid the disinflation.
 This share depends negatively on the liquidity value of money, positively on the average duration of nominal borrowing, and positively on the short-run increase in the real interest rate.

-This paper seeks to explain several key components of the growing regional disparities in the U.S. since 1980: big cities saw a larger increase in the relative wages and relative supply of skilled workers, and a smaller decline in business dynamism.
-These trends can be explained by differences across cities in the extent to which firms adopt new skill-biased technologies.
-With the introduction of a new skill-biased, high fixed cost but low marginal cost technology, firms endogenously adopt more in big cities, cities that offer abundant amenities for high-skilled workers and cities that are more productive in using high-skilled labor.
-Differences in technology adoption account for the regional divergence in the relative wages and supply of skilled workers and in business dynamism.
-I document that firms in big cities invest more intensively in Information and Communication Technology, consistent with patterns of technology adoption in the model.
+This paper shows that the growing regional disparities in the U.S. since 1980 can be explained by firms endogenously responding to a skill-biased technology shock.
+With the introduction of a new skill-biased technology that is high fixed cost but low marginal cost, firms endogenously adopt more in big cities, cities that offer abundant amenities for high-skilled workers, and cities that are more productive in using high-skilled labor.
+In cities with more adoption, small and unproductive firms are more likely to exit the market, increasing the equilibrium rate of turnover or business dynamism—a selection effect similar to Melitz (2003).
+Differences in technology adoption and selection account for three key components of the growing regional disparities known as the Great Divergence: (1) big cities saw a larger increase in the relative wages and supply of skilled workers, (2) big cities saw a smaller decline in business dynamism, and (3) firms in big cities invest more intensively in Information and Communication Technology (ICT).

 What is the theoretical justification for taxing unspent money transfers in a recession?
 To examine this question, I study a model economy where fiat money is necessary as a medium of exchange and, incidentally, serves as a store of value.
 This latter property is shown to open the door to business cycles and depressions driven entirely by speculation.
 Unconditional money transfers do not guarantee escape from a psychologically-induced depression.
 I demonstrate how money transfers subject to a short expiration date do eliminate speculative equilibria.
 This hot money policy compares favorably to negative interest rate policy because the latter taxes all money savings whereas the former only threatens to tax gifted money.